-Wall board which is suitable for most applications where normal sound levels, structural properties and fire specifications are found.
-Normal wallboard can be fixed at a double thickness to give greater assistance with fire and sound levels.
-It is usual to plaster onto the ivory face of the board and decorate directly onto the brown face but it makes no real difference which way round the board is fixed.
+This is suitable for most applications where normal sound levels, structural properties and fire specifications are found.
+Normal wallboard can be fixed at a double thickness to give greater resistance with fire and sound levels.

-Fire board which has glass fibre and other additives in the core to protect against fire in most domestic situations.
+This board has glass fibre and other additives in the core to protect against fire in most domestic situations.
 Usually fire resistant plasterboard comes with a pink face which can be painted or plastered.

-Water resistant board which has water repellant additives in the core making them suitable for a base for tiling some wet areas.
+This type of board features water repellant additives in the core making them suitable for a base for tiling some wet areas.
 This type of plasterboard usually comes with a green face and is not usually plastered.
 They are excellent for high humidity areas but, as all gypsum plasters soak up moisture quickly, it would be counter productive to plaster them.

 Most of the above boards are available in taper edge and vapour check and all can be used in a dry lining situation.
-Look at the related projects list on the left of the page where you can find other plasterboard related projects.
+Look at the related projects list on the right of the page where you can find other plasterboard related projects.